I Tried the New and Improved Currentbody LED Mask for 5 Months—Here Are the Changes I Noticed

 As a beauty editor, one of the most frequent questions I get is, "Which LED masks are worth the hype?"
 LED therapy is having a major moment right now, and thanks to the growing range of at-home LED masks, you can reap the glow-boosting benefits without stepping foot in a clinic.
-Over the years, I’ve trialled my fair share of all the best LED masks—from ultra-luxe £1,440 devices to in-clinic treatments and more affordable ones like the £120 Beauty Pie LED mask—so I know what works and what doesn’t.
+Over the years, I’ve trialled my fair share of all the best LED masks—from the ultra-luxe Shani Darden Deesse LED mask (coming in at a eye-watering £1,440) to in-clinic treatments and more affordable ones like the £120 Beauty Pie LED mask—so I know what works and what doesn’t.

 However, one I'm yet to try is Currentbody, specifically its latest new and improved model, the Currentbody LED Light Therapy Face Mask: Series 2 (£399).
 The buzz is real—Google searches for this mask have soared by over 5000%, and with good reason.
 With the popularity of the original Currentbody LED Mask with skin experts, celebrities, editors and content creators, there is a lot of interest around the new and improved model.

-I was lucky enough to get my hands on the new LED mask, so I put it through its paces for two months.
+I was lucky enough to get my hands on the new LED mask, so I've been put it through its paces for months now.
 Keep scrolling for my honest review and thoughts, how it compares to the original Currenybody LED mask plus all the before-and-after snaps you’ll want to see.

 Currentbody Skin LED Light Therapy Mask: Series 2 Review